Deflection of beams in bending

 Another consideration for design is that the deflection under load is acceptable.
 In this tutorial we look at methods of determining deflections of beams in bending.

-In a previous tutorial we noted the relationship between bending moment M and radius of curvature ρ of the neutral axis x-x in the plane of bending as shown in this (greatly exaggerated) diagram:
+In a previous tutorial we established the relationship between bending moment M and radius of curvature ρ of the neutral axis x-x in the plane of bending as shown in this (greatly exaggerated) diagram:

 radius of curvature in bending